nbe95/nc2ldap/README.md

 > Note: The default admin PIN for accessing the web interface is `123456`.

-### Software

-In order to make this plugin work, you will want to create a Nextcloud app token, which has no direct file access, instead of using your plain credentials. :innocent:

-This ensures that we can grab contact data without damaging any of your Nextcloud files.
-Visit `{NEXTCLOUD_URL}/settings/user/security` and scroll down to create a new token with the name "nc2ldap".
-Save the user name and the password in the corresponding fields within the `.env` file.

-> :bulb: If file-not-found related problems arise, try to **capitalize the user name**.

 ## Build and run

 ### Linting and formatting